patrickcate/vue-uswds/README.md

 **Note:** You will need to install the [USWDS](https://designsystem.digital.gov) CSS separately.

-Vue USWDS can be install either by including it with a simple `script` tag or using NPM and a build system.
+Vue USWDS can be installed either by including it with a simple `script` tag or using NPM and a build system.

 ### Script Tag

 The easiest way to include the library with a script tag is to use a CDN such as [jsDelivr](https://www.jsdelivr.com) or [unpkg](https://unpkg.com).
-You can also load the library locally on your own servers.
+You can also load the library locally on your server.

 When using with a script tag all components will be imported.